Stability of Weighted Norm Inequalities: Abstract

 \section{Abstract}

 We show that while individual Riesz transforms are two weight norm \textbf{stable} under biLipschitz change of variables on $A_{\infty}$ weights, they are two weight norm \textbf{unstable} under even rotational change of variables on doubling weights.
+More precisely, we show that individual Riesz transforms are unstable under a set of rotations having full measure, which includes rotations arbitrarily close to the identity.
 This provides an operator theoretic distinction between $A_{\infty}$ weights and doubling weights.

-More generally, all iterated Riesz transforms of odd order are rotationally unstable on pairs of doubling weights, thus demonstrating the need for characterizations of iterated Riesz transform inequalities using testing conditions as in \cite{AlSaUr}, as opposed to the typically stable 'bump' conditions.
+More generally, all iterated Riesz transforms of odd order are rotationally unstable on pairs of doubling weights, thus demonstrating the need for characterizations of iterated Riesz transform inequalities using testing conditions as in \cite{NTV4,LaSaShUr3,SaShUr7, SaShUr10, AlSaUr, LaWi}, as opposed to the typically stable 'bump' conditions.